 It's getting to be that time of year, when the federal health insurance exchange websites have open enrollment for consumers to sign up for and change their health insurance coverage for the coming year.States continue to grapple with changing health insurance market

-The open enrollment period for the Healthcare.gov and associated health insurance exchange sites begins for 2015 and many experts have turned their attentions to the number of people who are expected to sign up for the sites this year.Doctors, consumers concerned about changing health insurance landscape
+The open enrollment period for the Healthcare.gov and associated health insurance exchange sites begins for 2015 and many experts have turned their attentions to the number of people who are expected to sign up for the sites this year.Study shows how U.S. health system compares with other nations

 The regulatory controls states have over insurers' ability to set premiums has been a major issue in various parts of the country over the last several months or more.Several consumer protection and industry-strengthening laws are going into effect in California.